 Sore throat

-Many over-the-counter treatments can help with the symptoms, such as paracetamol to help with the headaches and lozenges to help with the sore throat.
+Many over-the-counter treatments can help alleviate symptoms, such as paracetamol to relieve headaches and lozenges to soothe a sore throat.
 While you'll still want to explore all that freshers' week has to offer when you're ill, you should rest to give your immune system a chance to fight off the infection.

 Be aware of sexual health